saneleM1991/alx-system_engineering-devops/0x01-shell_permissions/RAEDME.md

 - su : To switch user
  - whoami : To display the current user
 - groups : To display groups for cuurent user
+- chown : To change the ownership of the file